This page describes how to transfer data to and from the HPC and Spear filesystems (GPFS) and Research Archival using SFTP, SCP, or RSYNC.

 If the application prompts you to allow the fingerprint, click "Allow"

 Your files on the server will appear in the CyberDuck window.
 You can now drag-and-drop files to and from the window to upload/download files.

-Most popular Linux distributions with graphical environments (Ubuntu, RHEL, CentOS, etc) include the Natilus File Manager.
+Most popular Linux distributions with graphical environments (Ubuntu, RHEL, CentOS, etc) include the Nautilus File Manager.
 This means that you can connect directly from your system to our servers without installing additional software.

 Open up your file manager, and locate the Connect to Server link on the left side of the file browser.

-In the dialog box, enter sftp://hpc-login.rcc.fsu.edu to connect to the HPC filesystem (gpfs).
+In the dialog box, enter sftp://export.rcc.fsu.edu to connect to the server.